najafian-lab/fpw-dl-v1/README.md

 python figure.py --running_average --running_average_file output/normal/running_average_individual.json --running_average_num 20 --running_average_offset 0 --running_average_title "Running average of normal samples" --running_average_use_overall_average --running_average_show_convergence
 ```
 **Docker variant**
-For docker, given the above commands are simple and just add `docker run -v $(pwd)/dataset:/dataset -v $(pwd)/output:/output forknetv5` before the figure commands and note everything will be put into the `output` directory.
+For docker, given the above commands are simple and just add `docker run -v $(pwd)/dataset:/dataset -v $(pwd)/output:/output fpwdlv1` before the figure commands, remove the `python`, and note everything will be put into the `output` directory.
 Also note that all folders that are relative such as `output` should be `/output` for the docker image.

 That commands will produce something similar to the images below in the file `running_average.png`.
 This graph is particularly useful for noise analysis and understanding, roughly, how many images need to be sampled for FPW averages to converge per biopsy.
 |![Running average of normal biopsies (images/running_average_normal.png)](images/running_average_normal.png)|![Running average of fabry biopsies (images/running_average_fabry.png)](images/running_average_fabry.png)|